xysz0824/CrazyStorm2.0/README.md

 ![Logo](/logo.png)
 # About
 CrazyStorm is a visual editor for particle to make game effect easier.
-The project is developing now so we prohibit unofficial modification and other usage temporarily.
+The project is developing now so we don't accept unofficial modification and other usage temporarily.
 Please wait official version, thank you!

 ## Features Overview
 Wait to work out.